August 15, 2023

 Move into a registered private nursing home.

-Live with someone receiving a carer's allowance to care for you.
+Live with someone receiving a carer's allowance to care for them.

 Relocate to sheltered or special housing in various sectors (voluntary, co-operative, statutory, or private).

-When you leave your home temporarily or permanently due to old age or illness, the DSP won’t consider the value of your home in the means test.
+When your employees leave their home temporarily or permanently due to old age or illness, the DSP won’t consider the value of their home in the means test.

 The catch?

-If you receive income from the house (like rent), the DSP will consider the property's capital value in the means test.
+If they receive income from the house (like rent), the DSP will consider the property's capital value in the means test.

-The DSP will consider any income you make from selling your home in the means test, and interest on your investment will be counted as capital income.
+The DSP will consider any income your employees make from selling their home in the means test, and interest on their investment will be counted as capital income.

-However, if you use the interest to cover significant living expenses like nursing home costs, the DSP may exempt the interest from a maximum capital limit of €190,500.
+However, if they use the interest to cover significant living expenses like nursing home costs, the DSP may exempt the interest from a maximum capital limit of €190,500.

-Your means under the various headings (cash and capital) are combined to calculate your total means, determining the pension amount you’ll receive.
+Your employees means under the various headings (cash and capital) are combined to calculate their total means, determining the pension amount they’ll receive.

 In the case of a couple (married, civil partners, or cohabiting), the DSP will consider half of the total means between the two partners.

-The lower your total means, the higher the pension rate you’re likely to receive — within the limits set by the pension scheme.
+The lower your employees’ total means, the higher the pension rate they’re likely to receive — within the limits set by the pension scheme.

-Discover how Ireland’s Auto-Enrolment Pension Scheme can boost your retirement savings.
+Discover how Ireland’s Auto-Enrolment Pension Scheme can boost your employees’ retirement savings.

-Are you an expecting mother?
-Find out how the Irish Maternity Benefit can support you during this special time.
+Have expecting mothers’ on your team?
+Find out how the Irish Maternity Benefit can support them during this special time.

-You should apply at least three months before you reach the State Pension age of 66.
+To apply for the Non-Contributory Pension scheme, your employees should apply at least three months before they reach the State Pension age of 66 and follow these steps:

-The SPNC-1 form asks for the following information:
+The SPNC-1 form asks your employees for the following information:

 Part 1: Personal details